Accessibility Tools

 Call for Submissions

 We cannot bring about a future we cannot imagine.
 Courageous vision, it turns out, is an extremely viable strategy.
-So, we invite community members of these unique and endangered watersheds to invoke their imaginations.
+So, we invited community members of these unique and endangered watersheds to invoke their imaginations.
 What does your watershed look like in 150 years if we answer the charge of climate change responsibly?
 What would it feel like?
 Smell like?
 Taste like?
 Sound like?

 Tell us about your great great great great grandchild’s life.
 What could their community look like?
 Write us a recipe based on the food they might grow in their garden.
 Send us the sheet music for the folk songs they croon while cooking their dinner.
 Paint us a portrait of the statue they erect to honor and remember what they’ve lost.
 Write from the perspective of a budding juniper.
 Be playful.
 Bend genre.
 Have fun with form.
 Show us: what are the futures you imagine for your descendants?

-The deadline for submissions is December 31, 2024.
+The call for submissions deadline was December 31st, 2024.

 What We’re Building Together